 A. Nitrite additives in hotdogs form carcinogens.

-that the consumption of hot dogs can be a risk factor for childhood
+of hot dogs can be a risk factor for childhood cancer.

 Peters et al. studied the relationship between the intake of